Abstracts of the Testamentary Proceedings of the Prerogative Court of Maryland, Volume XXIV

 The Prerogative Court was the focal point for probate in colonial Maryland.
-All matters of probate went directly to the Prerogative Court, which was located in Maryland’s colonial capital, Annapolis.
-The Prerogative Court was also the colony’s court for equity cases–resolutions of disputes over the settlement and distribution of an estate.
+All matters of probate went directly to this Court, located in Maryland's colonial capital, first in St. Mary's City until 1694 and later in Annapolis.
+Eventually, administration of probate was delegated to the several county courts; however, many documents related to probate continued to be filed at the Prerogative Court and not in the corresponding county.
+The Prerogative Court was also the colony's court for equity cases (resolution of disputes over the settlement and distribution of an estate).

 With the volume at hand, compiler Vernon Skinner has assembled his twenty-fourth volume of transcriptions in his series Abstracts of the Testamentary Proceedings of the Prerogative Court of Maryland, based upon this important source for Maryland genealogists.
 In compiling the series, Mr. Skinner has worked primarily from microfilm copies of the Prerogative Court records; however, when necessary to resolve problems of paleography, he has consulted the original manuscripts, which are located at the Maryland State Archives in Annapolis.